 Civil Engineering ~1,600 ~2,100 ~2,500 ~2,600

 Mathematics and Computing (M&C) is the fastest-rising alternative to CSE.
-At IIT Bombay, M&C closed at approximately 160 in 2025 — just 94 ranks wider than the CSE closing rank of 66.
-Students targeting the top 200 ranks should treat CSE and M&C as equally strong choices and fill both in JoSAA.
+At IIT Bombay, M&C closed at approximately 160 in 2025 — just 94 ranks above the CSE closing rank of 66.
+Students targeting the top 200 ranks should treat CSE and M&C as equally strong options and list both in JoSAA choice-filling.

 JEE Advanced Cutoff 2026: Gender-Neutral vs Female Pool

-Since 2018, IITs have created 5% supernumerary (extra) seats for female candidates in every programme.
-These seats are over and above the regular intake — not carved from existing seats.
-Female candidates can compete for both gender-neutral and female-only seats.
+Since 2018, every IIT has created 5% supernumerary seats for female candidates in every programme.
+These are extra seats added on top of the regular intake.
+They do not come from existing seats.
+Female candidates compete for both gender-neutral and female-only seats.
 Male candidates compete only for gender-neutral seats.

-Female-only seats carry much higher closing ranks than gender-neutral seats.
-A smaller pool of female candidates competes for extra seats reserved just for them.
-The practical implication: if you are a female candidate with a rank above the gender-neutral closing rank, you may still secure your preferred IIT-programme through the female pool.
+Female-only seats carry much more accessible closing ranks than gender-neutral seats.
+A smaller pool of female candidates competes for the extra seats reserved just for them.
+The practical outcome: a female candidate ranked above the gender-neutral closing rank may still secure her preferred IIT-programme through the female pool.

-The table below shows confirmed JoSAA 2026 Round 1 data for gender-neutral and female-only pools at IIT Delhi and IIT Bombay (CSE, OPEN category).
+The table below shows confirmed JoSAA 2026 Round 1 data for IIT Delhi and IIT Bombay CSE (OPEN category), with gender-neutral and female-only pool closing ranks side by side.

 IIT Delhi – CSE Gender-Neutral (OPEN) 35 123